ironhack-datalabs/lab-erd/mycode/README.md

 4. The inclusion of the invoice entity was made after the whole logic in point 3 was developed.
 Such entity is again in a relationship with the orders entity.
 An order will generate one invoice and an invoice can be associated with just one order.
 Therefore we have a one to one relationship.

+5. From Github, the las-erd was forked.
+This generates a copy in the user's global repository.

+6. From the user's lab-erd repository, clicking in clone and making sure the option SSH is chosen, a link is prompted.
+Such link is copied.

+7. From the console, navigate to the directory where the the local repository will be cloned.
+Once in there:

+"""git clone git@github.com:AlbertoCastellanos/lab-erd.git"""